OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

                {"properties":{"name":"Employee","description":"Role assigned to workers on the payroll."},"_id":"Employee","_rev":"1"}

-In this case the role's identifier, as shown by the response above, will be :
+In this case the role's identifier, as shown by the response above, will be:
 "Employee".

 But you can also use a POST request, in which case the server will